fedecan-ca/fedecan.ca/docs/en/announcements/2024-02-10_censusResults.md

 aside: false

 # Core Content Fields
-title: "2023 Instance Census Results"
+title: '2023 Instance Census Results'
-summary: "This data was originally shared on Lemmy.
+summary: 'This data was originally shared on Lemmy.
 This page has improved visualizations that can take advantage of the website format.
 Thank you to everyone who took the time to fill out the census!
-This was an exciting year, and for a lot of users it was their first year on lemmy.ca (and the fediverse in general)."
+This was an exciting year, and for a lot of users it was their first year on lemmy.ca (and the fediverse in general).'

 # Publication Fields
 date: 2024-02-10